VirginiaMwape/Project1-Group-5/README.md

 # Project1-Group-5
-A project with 3 mates- Cheng and Douglas Robertson
+A project with 2 other mates- Cheng and Douglas Robertson